Table of Contents

 In its tenth anniversary celebration in 2021, TransferWise rebranded to Wise to reflect its expanded variety of offerings.
 Such include but are not limited to multi-currency accounts, debit and credit card products, regular comparisons/updates of competitor rates, multilingual customer service support, and transfer tracking.

+Wise gives users access to both their web and mobile platforms, allowing them the convenience of using the platform’s easier user interface and the mobility to use and track currency exchange rates wherever they are.
 The platform is also very intuitive and simple to use.
-Add your payment information and the recipient’s banking info, and you are able to transfer money from your account to 50+ currencies in the world!
+Add your payment information and the recipient’s banking info, and you are able to transfer money from your account to 50+ currencies in the world.

 Is Wise Safe?

-In Canada, TransferWise Canada Inc. is a registered business with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC)
+As an international company with offices located around the world and over 10 million customers using its services, Wise prioritizes customer safety, seeking approvals from regulatory bodies in multiple countries.
+In Canada, TransferWise Canada Inc. is a registered business with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

-And like many of the big financial institutions, Wise offers multiple means of keeping your account and transactions secure, including a 2-factor authentication like you find on Wealthsimple, a dedicated fraud detection team, and keeping funds safeguarded by holding them in separate accounts at major banks such as JP Morgan, Chase, Deutsche Bank, and Barclays.
+And like many big financial institutions, Wise offers multiple means of keeping your account and transactions secure, including two-factor authentication, a dedicated fraud detection team, and safeguarding funds in separate accounts at major banks such as JP Morgan, Chase, Deutsche Bank, and Barclays.